stevemcilwain/stevemcilwain.github.io/_posts/2019-09-10-dealing-with-wow64.md

 This emulation layer is called WOW64 (Windows on Windows) and by understanding how it works, you can run 64-bit versions of apps from a 32-bit process and vice versa.

+## Detecting 64-bit Windows

+There are several ways to detect a 64-bit version of Windows, one of which is to use the '''set''' command to display environment variables and look for processor architecture.

+Another simple way is to verify the presence of the  Program Files (x86)  directory, which only exists on 64-bit versions of Windows.